chadsansing/adversary-space/gm-resources/planning/session-2.md

 The PCs can debrief one of the Core bureaucrats left behind of Ifsen Gate Station.

-Remind thePCs that:
+Remind the PCs that:

-- Rebel leaders started a genetic wasting disease on Ifsen Prime to destroy its crops.
+- Rebel leaders started a genetic wasting disease on Ifsen Solus to destroy its crops.
-- They hoped to driveout the All's forces.
+- They hoped to drive out the All's forces.
 - They held the cure.
 - At the same time, the All began a purge of rebels, striking at Ifsen Solus and the guerilla fleet in Ifsen's Maze from the Broken Hearth space station.
 - The rebel leaders scattered, or were killed, or were captured and rendered to Benevolent Isolation in Novarum.